cunum/near-validator-setup-hetzner/README.md

 `ln -s /mnt/HC_Volume_21507040 ~/near`

-If you run `ls -la ~/` you should see something like this:
+If you run `ls -la ~/` you should see something like this, the symbolic link has been created.

 `near -> /mnt/HC_Volume_21507040`

-You can now access the volume by changing directory to `cd ~/near`, we will work in this folder from now on.
+You can now access the volume by changing directory to `~/near`, we will work in this directory from now on.

 ### 2) Install Client